material-components/material-components-android/docs/components/FloatingActionButton.md

 ### Sizing FABs

-The `FloatingActionButton` can be sized either by using the discrete sizing modes, a custom size, or for the large FAB by applying the desired style.
+The `FloatingActionButton` can be sized either by using `app:fabCustomSize` or for the large/small FAB (M3 only) by applying the desired style.
+The `app:fabSize` discrete size mode is deprecated in Material3 style.
+If the `app:fabSize` is overridden in your FAB style, which inherits from one of these

-There are three `app:fabSize` modes:

-*   `normal` - the normal sized button, 56dp.
-*   `mini` - the small sized button, 40dp.
-*   `auto` (default) - the button size will change based on the window size.
-For small sized windows (largest screen dimension < 470dp) this will select a small sized button, and for larger sized windows it will select a normal sized button.

-Or, you can set a custom size via the `app:fabCustomSize` attribute.
-If set, `app:fabSize` will be ignored, unless the custom size is cleared via the `clearCustomSize` method.
+styles:

+*   `Widget.Material3.FloatingActionButton(.Large).Primary`
+*   `Widget.Material3.FloatingActionButton(.Large).Secondary`
+*   `Widget.Material3.FloatingActionButton(.Large).Tertiary`
+*   `Widget.Material3.FloatingActionButton(.Large).Surface`

+Please consider one of the following migration options:

+*   If `normal` size is used, set the parent style to `Widget.Material3.FloatingActionButton.{Color}` and remove `app:fabSize`.
+*   If `mini` size is used, set the parent style to `Widget.Material3.FloatingActionButton.Small.{Color}` and remove `app:fabSize`.
+*   If FAB size changes in runtime by either setting `fabSize` or `fabCustomSize`, and relative sized corners are desired, set `shapeAppearanceOverlay` as `@style/ShapeAppearanceOverlay.Material3.FloatingActionButton` in the style.

 If you'd like to use the small FAB, apply one of these style attributes: